ikbalkazanc/Asp.NetCore-IdentityServer4/readme.md

  </div>

 #### OpenId Connect
-OpenId Connect allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server.
+OpenId Connect allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server. if you want see about it You can examine <a href="https://openid.net/connect/">here</a>.